9 Competition-Proof Gymnastics Hairstyles That Stay Put

 How It’s Done:

-• Bonus Tip: Add a themed scrunchie or use edge control along the hairline for a sharp, photo-ready look.
+Bonus Tip: Add a scrunchie in team colors or edge control at the hairline for a sharp, photo-ready look.

 4. Bubble Ponytail

-The Bubble Ponytail is a playful yet practical gymnastics hairstyle that’s become a rising favorite for younger athletes and those with long, thick hair.
-It keeps strands tightly controlled, reduces tangling, and adds visual interest—all without the need for intricate braiding.
+The Bubble Ponytail is playful yet practical, especially for younger gymnasts or those with long, thick hair.
+It minimizes tangling, holds tightly, and adds flair without complex braiding.

 How It’s Done:

-• Best For: Long hair; fine or layered textures.
+Best For: Long hair, including fine or layered textures.

-• Bonus Tip: Use team-colored elastics for flair and test bubble placement during practice to avoid interference.
+Bonus Tip: Use team-colored elastics for extra spirit and test bubble placement during practice to avoid interference.

 5. Double Dutch Braids into a Bun